 Questions Relating to Suffrage

 1. Why did American society resist women's suffrage so strongly for so many decades?
 Suggested Response: The resistance to women's suffrage was based on ingrained sexist beliefs held by both men and women.
 These beliefs were supported by a host of secular and religious customs and institutions.
 Certain industries which felt that women would vote for policies inimical to their financial interests funded the opposition to suffrage campaigns.
-These included the liquor industry which feared that if women got the vote, they would pass laws prohibiting the sale of liquor.
+These included the liquor industry which feared, with a certain amount of foresight, that if women got the vote, laws would be passed prohibiting the sale of liquor.
 Other industries anticipated that reform measures supported by women would increase their costs, for example, by placing restrictions on child labor.
-They also contributed to campaigns that opposed women's suffrage.

 2. Were the militant suffragists led by Alice Paul traitors to their country by continuing their protests after the nation went to war?
-Should they have rallied to the country's defense and put their efforts at suffrage on hold during the war emergency?
+Should they have put their efforts at suffrage on hold during the war emergency as a matter of patriotism?
 Suggested Response: There is no one correct answer to this question.
 Any reasoned and well-supported response is appropriate.
-Strong responses will include the following: As a matter of law, civil and political rights are not suspended just because there is a war.
+Strong responses will include the following: Civil and political rights are not suspended just because there is a war.
 The suffragists had the right to freedom of speech and "peaceably to assemble, and to petition the government for a redress of grievances."
 They were certainly not traitors in the technical sense of the word.
-On the other hand, many will say that during wartime, the people of a country should put aside their differences and work together for victory; and there is a lot of truth in that for most things.
-Many suffragists agreed.
-However, the militant suffragists led by Alice Paul felt that the right to vote was a fundamental right because women in America were subject to the laws of the country but they were prohibited from voting for the state and federal legislators who made those laws or for the governors or presidents who administered them.
+On the other hand, many will say that during wartime, the people of a country should put aside their differences and work together for victory; and there is a lot of truth in that for most things and, in fact, many suffragists disagreed with Alice Paul's militants.
+However, the suffragists led by Alice Paul felt that the right to vote was a fundamental right because women in America were subject to the laws of the country but they were prohibited from voting for the state and federal legislators who made those laws or for the governors or presidents who administered those laws.
 In addition, this was the second time that suffragists had been asked to suspend their movement because of a war.
 Back in the 1860s, during the Civil War, other progressives had asked the suffragists to put aside their controversial demands and help in the effort to rid the country of slavery.
 Their allies, the other progressives, promised to focus on women's suffrage once slavery had been abolished and black men enfranchised.
 However, in 1917, more than 50 years had passed since the Civil War had been won, and women still could not vote in about 3/4s of the states.
 Alice Paul knew that it would be controversial to picket the White House during wartime, but controversy has its advantages for a nonviolent movement.
 It was a good way to garner media attention which is the major way for peaceful protesters to spread their message.

 3. Alice Paul is given a lot of credit for organizing a nonviolent campaign to change American politics and society.
 However, it could be argued that she had no choice.
 Miss Paul would have lost the support of American women if she had asked them to turn violent in support of suffrage.
 Does this argument take anything away from the importance of Miss Paul's commitment to nonviolence?
 Explain your reasons.
-Suggested Response: The point of the response is that all nonviolent movements are undertaken by a powerless or less powerful group to change or overthrow the powerful.
-Governments with armies and police forces have much more power than groups of citizens.
+Suggested Response: The point of the response is that all nonviolent movements are undertaken by a group without power to change or to overthrow those who are in power.
+Governments with armies and police have much more power than groups of citizens.
 The many nonviolent movements of the 20th century that have changed societies and governments demonstrate that the most effective way for powerless groups to secure change is nonviolent mass action.
 See Learning Guide to "A Force More Powerful".

 4. What was the importance of nonviolence in the NWP's campaign for a federal suffrage amendment?
 Suggested Response: Instead of news stories featuring rebellious women throwing punches at men or torching buildings (which would have sorely hindered the campaign), the headlines featured women who were respectable mothers, daughters, and wives being physically attacked and subjected to harsh conditions in prison.
 Alice Paul knew that by appearing peaceful and calm in the face of violence while retaining their commitment to their cause, the suffragists would gain new respect and that their arguments would be taken more seriously.